I LOVE OVERVIEWS! – They provide perspective

 🚻 And each parent has their own pre-set core Self & personality style.

 Even though adults have most of the power & control, family relationships are indeed reciprocal – parents have an effect on their children, & children have an effect on parents.
 The mix & match of 🚼 & 🚻 is complex & often at odds.

 Finding actual cause-&-effect links between specific parental actions & children’s resulting ‘personality’ is not simple or easy.
 Some children raised in dramatically different environments can later grow up to have remarkably similar personalities.

 Conversely, some who share a home & raised in the same environment can grow up to have astonishingly different personalities – due to the same or different Myers-Briggs, Enneagram, Astrology….

 However, researchers have found correlations between these 4 categories & how children turn out

-The length & intensity of their interactions with children are based on emotional states, motivations, engagement, levels of stress, feeling fresh or tired…. at any given moment.
+The length & intensity of interactions with their children are based on their own emotional states, motivations, engagement, levels of stress, feeling fresh or tired…. at any given moment.

-The next 2 composite charts outline the 4 main types (#1 & 2)
+The next 2 composite charts outline the 4 types (#1 & 2)